 Aromatherapy using essential oils has been effective in reducing stress.

 Researchers investigating the physiological effects of sandalwood essential oil on human beings found that the oil could alleviate the physiological reactions to stress and help with meditation.
 The oil was also found to ease recovery after being exposed to stress (14).

 12. May Help Relieve Menopause Symptoms

 Essential oils have specific properties that ease and balance menopausal symptoms.
-Sandalwood oil contains sesquiterpenols that calm your nervous system down – and this might help ease menopausal symptoms like hot flashes (15).
+Sandalwood oil contains sesquiterpenols that help in calming your nervous system down – and this might help ease menopausal symptoms like hot flashes (15).

 In clinical studies, the oil has also been found to offer relaxing properties (15).

 The oil may also alleviate unpleasant body odor, though research is limited.
 It is valued highly for its fragrant heartwood and is used in perfumes for its excellent fixative properties (3).

 14. May Help Relieve Stomach Issues

 Sandalwood essential oil is believed to have been used in Chinese medicine to treat stomach pain and vomiting.
 It is thought that the antiviral and antibacterial activities of the oil help fight against Helicobacter pylori (the leading cause of stomach ulcers).

 The benefits are amazing, aren’t they?
 Sandalwood essential oil has other interesting uses too.
 Check them out in the following section.